The big L

 The day Dawn was an angel.

 Dawn is my age and the owner of a home cleaning team that helped me out once a month.
 Dawn is a special person; she works so hard at her company and struggles daily with her own health autoimmune conditions.
 It was a time of my life when I was realizing raising 4 young children, working part-time as an RN, and starting to understand that my migraine disease was now becoming chronic.
 I had been cleaning my own house, trying to juggle life and dancing as fast as I could… I fell ill with a horrendous case of Shingles that crossed 8 dermatomes on my left side.
-I have always said that Shingles illness was a message from God Himself ordered me I needed help; I could not do it all alone, and I needed to hire cleaning help.
+I have always said that Shingles illness was a message from God Himself; He yelled at me that I needed help; I could not do it all alone, and I needed to hire cleaning help.
 When the cleaning team arrived once a month, I would scurry like a mad woman the night before trying to tidy up so the cleaning team could actually clean the house the following day.
 Most busy moms know what I’m talking about.
 The precleaning cleaning for the cleaners!

 Anyway, when the cleaning team arrived, I would always take the opportunity to do the laundry while the team scrubbed and made the house shine.
 I felt like I could at least look busy while they did all the tough work.
 And oi, with 4 kids and a husband, I had a LOT of laundry.
 About 5-6 large loads would end up piled high on the living room couch, and I would fold fold fold and place in towering piles.
 Usually, the cleaning team was done WAY before I was done with all the laundry!